-"Is that why your family is sending you away?"
-Dorothea opened her eyes wide, batting her eyelashes in mock innocence.
+"Is behavior the reason your family put you to sea?"
+Dorothea opened her eyes wide, batting her eyelashes at Anne in mock innocence.

 "I'm visiting my uncle and aunt."
 If the light coming from the open hatch above had been stronger, they might have seen the crimson of her cheeks.